EVORA-project/evora-ontology/models/docs/Protein.md

   expressedAs:
     name: expressedAs
     description: Refers to the form in which the protein is produced and manifested in a biological system.
-Possible values include "Soluble" (proteins that are dissolved in the cellular or extracellular fluid) and "Inclusion bodies" (aggregated proteins that are insoluble and form within the cell)
+Possible values include 'Soluble' (proteins that are dissolved in the cellular or extracellular fluid) and 'Inclusion bodies' (aggregated proteins that are insoluble and form within the cell)
     title: expressed as
     domain_of: